laxmi-oss/converged-database-1/graph/Oracle-Graph-Lab3.0.md

 <br>
 **Visualize the Graph**

+We will use the Graph Visualization component to run some PGQL queries and visualize the results as a graph instead of a tabular result.

 GraphViz should be accessible at host:7007/ui

 The principal points of entry for the GraphViz application are the query editor and the graph lists.